 Eventually, it’s obvious that we planners need a dynamic edge in our work.
-It is also clear that we won’t be able to execute it through P6.
-However, this issue can be solved with some assistance from external applications that focused on these exact points to help us in reaching the quality, accuracy, flexibility, and excellence in our work.
+The issues mentioned above can be solved with some assistance from external project management applications that focus on these exact points to help us in reaching the quality, accuracy, flexibility, and excellence in our work.

 One of these effective applications that solve printing problems from Primavera P6 is the ScheduleReader.
 The application simply eliminates most, if not all, of the previously mentioned disadvantages, and gives you the extra sauce you need to add to your reports.

-You can use this application to dynamically view all project information and replace the use of printed PDF reports altogether.
+You can use this application to dynamically view all project information from existing XER and XML files and replace the use of printed PDF reports altogether.